SaloniS2/Farman/README.md

 # Farman
-An informative website on farman.A contribution to them who work in Acres and not in hours.
+An informative website on farmers and their day to day struggle in India.A contribution to them who work in Acres and not in hours.